Our Story

 Interested in sponsoring a student at HIL Liverpool?

-Click below to read more about our sponsorship program and how to donate or sponsor a refugee or asylum seeker during their studies at HIL!
+Click below to read more about our sponsorship program and how to sponsor a refugee or asylum seeker during their studies at HIL!